mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 Repository mirrors are updated as Sidekiq becomes available to process them.
 If the process of updating the repository mirror:

-- Succeeds, an update will be enqueued again with at least a 30 minute wait.
+- **Succeeds**: An update is enqueued again with at least a 30 minute wait.
-- Fails (for example, a branch diverged from upstream), it will be attempted again later.
-Mirrors can fail up to 14 times before they will not be enqueued for update again.
+- **Fails**: (For example, a branch diverged from upstream.), The update attempted again later.
+Mirrors can fail up to 14 times before they are no longer enqueued for updates.

 ### Overwrite diverged branches **(PREMIUM)**